fdslight/ixcsys/README.md

 3.Raspberry PI 4 or arm cortex-A72:300Mbit/s

 # why use Linux tuntap
-netmap is not the part of Linux kernel,though FreeBSD support netmap,but it is difficult for the most people.
+netmap is not the part of Linux kernel,though FreeBSD support netmap,but FreeBSD is difficult for the most people.